 Farmington Presbyterian Manor announces Art is Ageless® winners

-Farmington Presbyterian Manor recently announced the 2021 winners of the annual Art is Ageless® juried competition on the community Facebook page.
+Farmington Presbyterian Manor recently announced the 2023 winners of the annual Art is Ageless® juried competition.

 “We are honored to exhibit artwork by seniors,” said Keely Jameson, marketing director.
 “Art is Ageless is unique in featuring only the works of artists age 65 and older.
 Our artists prove that art, in any form, is an ageless ambition.”